AtomicTessellator/fhi-vibes/docs/Documentation/calculator_setup.md

 # Calculator Setup

 FHI-vibes can set up any [ASE calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#module-ase.calculators) for performing a calculation by providing the  calculator class `name` and the respective `parameters` in the input file.
+If a `module` is specified, `vibes` will attempt to import the calculator from that module instead of `ase`.
+This can be used to work with custom calculators that are not (yet) included in `ase`.

 ## Example